PlayStation Classic: Games

 The PlayStation Classic comes preloaded with 20 games, running off the open source emulator, PCSX ReARMed.
 Five games were revealed when the console was announced, and the full roster was revealed a month later.
-Some games vary between regions.
+Eight games vary between regions.
 The device does not interface with the PlayStation Network, and games will not be added post-launch.
 Each game can be suspended in a save state by pressing the console's "reset" button.
-Nine games use the PAL release (favored in most European countries) regardless of the console's release platform, which means they run at a slower framerate of 50 Hz as opposed to the NTSC standard of 60 Hz (favored in North American, Japan, and additional Asian countries), and may respond slower than players from NTSC regions would expect.
+Nine games use the PAL release (favored in most European countries) regardless of the console's release platform, which means they run at a slower frame rate of 50 Hz as opposed to the NTSC standard of 60 Hz (favored in North American, Japan, and additional Asian countries), and may respond slower than players from NTSC regions would expect.

-The North American version of the dedicated console received a Mature rating from the ESRB due to the inclusion of Grand Theft Auto, Metal Gear Solid and Resident Evil: Director's Cut.
+The North American version of the dedicated console received an M for Mature rating from the ESRB due to the inclusion of Grand Theft Auto, Metal Gear Solid and Resident Evil: Director's Cut.
 Likewise, the European version received an 18 rating from the PEGI group; European package also displays German USK 16 (PEGI ratings are not formally recognized in Germany) and Australian MA 15+ ratings as it is also sold in Australia (another PAL territory).
-The system box recommends the system for ages 6 and up, and some individual titles such as Rayman have suitable ratings for that age group, but the console provides access to all 20 games, with no parental controls or settings to restrict available games.
+Although the system box recommends the system for all ages, and some individual titles such as Mr. Driller and Rayman have suitable ratings for that age group, the console provides access to all 20 games with no parental controls or settings to restrict available games.